CI/CD Integration & Automated Quality Gating

 }

-This configuration maps Lighthouse scoring thresholds to CI pipeline states.
-The accessibility category triggers a hard error if the score drops below 0.90.
-CSP violations route to warnings for non-blocking review.
+This Lighthouse CI configuration maps the accessibility category score to a hard pipeline gate.
+The accessibility category triggers an error if the score drops below 0.90.

 Common Pitfalls